ifdefelse/ProgPOW/README.md

 ```

 The flow of the overall algorithm is:
-* A keccak hash of the header + nonce to create a seed
+* A keccak hash of the header + nonce to create a digest of 256 bits
-* Use the seed to generate initial mix data
+* Use first two words of digest as seed to generate initial mix data
 * Loop multiple times, each time hashing random loads and random math into the mix data
 * Hash all the mix data into a single 256-bit value
-* A final keccak hash is computed
+* A final keccak hash using carry-over digest from initial data + mix_data final 256 bit value
 * When mining this final value is compared against a `hash32_t` target

 ```cpp